Transient epileptic amnesia: Other transient amnestic syndromes

-TEA is, at first, a challenge to distinguish its salient features during the event from transient global amnesia and psychogenic amnesia, though other forms of transient amnesia can include reactions to various medications, closed head injury, and migraine.
+TEA is, at first, a challenge to distinguish its salient features during the event from transient global amnesia and dissociative amnesia, though other forms of transient amnesia can include reactions to various medications, closed head injury, and migraine.
 (Other sources of amnestic symptoms include herpes encephalitis, hypoxia, vascular or basal forebrain lesions, deep midline tumors, early dementia, and Korsakoff syndrome which is secondary to thiamine deficiency, most often the result of alcohol use disorder.)

 The anatomical and pathophysiological basis of TEA is presumed to be similar to transient global amnesia (TGA), that is, it is likely to be primarily hippocampal in origin, but with more variable involvement of limbic and adjacent temporal lobe neocortical structures.